squ1dd13/CLEO-iOS/README.md

 [plugin-sdk](https://github.com/DK22Pac/plugin-sdk), which has been very helpful for creating game structures.
 * All those who have contributed to the [gtasa-reversed](https://github.com/codenulls/gta-reversed) project, which has been a valuable resource for building my understanding of some of the more complex systems which are common between the PC and iOS versions.
-* oliver#1219 for gifting me GTA III and VC (amongst other games) to help research into getting CLEO working in those games too.
+* oliver#1219 for gifting me the other GTA games to help with getting CLEO working on those too.
 * Members of the CLEO iOS [Discord server](https://discord.gg/cXwkTUasJU) for reporting bugs, helping investigate them and testing fixes.
 * The GTA modding community in general for doing so much of the research which made CLEO iOS possible.